r2rro/webapp-car-classification-2023/README.md

 ## Dataset

-The dataset used for this project is extensive, comprising over 200,000 images scraped from the internet.
+The dataset scraped for this project is extensive, comprising over 200,000 images scraped from the internet.
 These images cover car models ranging from 2011 to 2024, totaling more than 1,900 different car models.
-The dataset includes both interior and exterior photos, and during preprocessing, we filter and retain only the exterior images.
-For this project, we focus on 175 car classes for the year 2023.
+The dataset includes both interior and exterior photos.
+For this project, the focus is on the 175 car classes for the year 2023.
-Exterior Picture Example             |  Interior Picture Example :-------------------------:|:-------------------------:
+Exterior Image Example             |  Interior Image Example :-------------------------:|:-------------------------:
  <img height="200" src="https://github.com/r2rro/webapp-car-classification-2023/blob/main/image/2023%20Tesla%20Model%20S_85.jpg"> |  <img height="200" src="https://github.com/r2rro/webapp-car-classification-2023/blob/main/image/2023%20Tesla%20Model%20S_82.jpg">

 ## Model Architecture

-We have employed two powerful pre-trained models, ResNet-50 and ResNet-101, for fine-tuning the image classification task.
-These architectures are renowned for their deep learning capabilities and are well-suited for our project's requirements.
+I have employed two powerful pre-trained models, ResNet-50 and ResNet-101, to fine-tuning with the image classification task.
+These architectures are renowned for their deep learning capabilities and are well-suited for this project's requirements.
 <p align="center">
   <img width="600" src="https://github.com/r2rro/webapp-car-classification-2023/blob/main/image/ResNet50_arc.png">
   <img width="600" src="https://github.com/r2rro/webapp-car-classification-2023/blob/main/image/resnet_size.png">